Merrill Guided Investing review 2023

 The core program has a $1,000 account minimum, while the advisor-assisted program requires a $20,000 minimum.
 The prices are similarly tiered as well: 0.45 percent annually for the core online plan and 0.85 percent for the online plan with an advisor.

-With this structure Merrill addresses one of the key pain points for many investors – the need for a human financial advisor to help with an investing world that many see as fraught with risk.
+With this structure, Merrill addresses one of the key pain points for many investors – the need for a human financial advisor to help with an investing world that many see as fraught with risk.
 That option is not available at all robo-advisors, but it’s often available as a service upgrade at many, such as Betterment or Schwab Intelligent Portfolios.
+SoFi Automated Investing and Wells Fargo Intuitive Investor both provide the option of speaking with advisors for no additional cost.

 Active management – not passive